 - 1. The capacity calculation approach for CCR Hansa shall follow the coordinated net transmission capacity (CNTC) approach. - 2.
-The CCR Hansa TSOs shall provide the dedicated CCC, a list of CNEs in accordance with Article 5, sufficiently in advance of the day-ahead and the intraday firmness deadline. - 3.
-The CCR Hansa TSOs shall provide the dedicated CCC, in accordance with Articlearticle 29(1) of CACM Regulation, sufficiently in advance of the day-ahead and the intraday firmness deadline, with the following information for each Market Time Unit (MTU):), except for the KF CGS: - a.
-Input parameters, including an availability factor of equipment, thermal capacity of the CNEs and a loss factor to calculate the Total Transfer Capacity (TTC)TTC/NTC in accordance with the mathematical description in Article 4 and Article 12; - b.
+The CCR Hansa TSOs shall provide the CCC, a list of CNEs in accordance with Article 5, sufficiently in advance of the day-ahead and the intraday firmness deadline. - 3.
+The CCR Hansa TSOs shall provide the CCC, in accordance with Article 29(1) of CACM Regulation, sufficiently in advance of the day-ahead and the intraday firmness deadline, with the following information for each Market Time Unit (MTU): - a.
+Input parameters, including an availability factor of equipment, thermal capacity of the CNEs and a loss factor to calculate the Total Transfer Capacity (TTC) in accordance with the mathematical description in Article 4 and Article 12; - b.
 Operational security limits and contingencies in accordance with Article 7; - c.
 Allocation constraints in accordance with Article 8; - d.
-TRM Transmission Reliability Margins (TRMs) in accordance with Article 6; - e.
-Generation Shifts KeyShift Keys (GSKs) in accordance with Article 9; and - f.
+TRM in accordance with Article 6; - e.
+Generation Shifts Key (GSKs) in accordance with Article 9; and - f.
 Available remedial actions in accordance with Article 10. - 4.
-For the KF CGS, the relevant CCR Hansa TSOs shall provide the dedicated CCC the following information for each MTU: - a.
-The NTC for each MTU calculated by the MIO, sufficiently in advance of the day-ahead and the intraday firmness deadline and in accordance with the mathematical description in Article 4 and Article 12; - b.
-Forecasted wind generation on the offshore wind farms (hereafter referred to as "OWFs") used for NTC calculation. - 4.5.
-The CCR Hansa TSOs, or an entity acting on their behalf, shall send for each MTU the already allocated and nominated capacities (AACs) to the dedicated CCC without undue delay, following Article 11 and Article 15 - 5.6.
-Based on the inputs provided from the CCR Hansa TSOs, the dedicated CCC shall perform the capacity calculation for each bidding-zone border in both directions in accordance with the mathematical descriptions in Article 4 and Article 12. - 7.
-In the case that the dedicated CCC has been provided with an AAC this shall be taken into consideration in the performed capacity calculation for each bidding-zone border in both directions in accordance with Article 2(1) c and d. - 6-8.
-Where a CCR Hansa bidding-zone border has more than one interconnector, the calculated cross-zonal capacity of those interconnectors shall be summed up to determine the full cross-zonal capacity of the CCR Hansa bidding-zone border. - 7.9.
-In case the capacity calculation cannot be performed by the CCRCCC dedicated to the respective Hansa CCC, border(s), the fallback for capacity calculation in accordance with Article 18 applies. - 8-10.
-The dedicated CCC shall submit the results of the capacity calculation to the CCR Hansa TSOs for validation, following the principles described in Article 16. - 9-11.
-In accordance with CACM Regulation Articles 46 and 58, of the CACM Regulation, the dedicated CCC shall ensure that validated cross-zonal capacities and allocation constraints are provided to relevant NEMOs before the day-ahead and intraday firmness deadlines.
+The CCR Hansa TSOs, or an entity acting on their behalf, shall send for each MTU the already allocated and nominated capacities (AACs) to the CCC without undue delay, following Article 11 and Article 15. - 5.
+Based on the inputs provided from the CCR Hansa TSOs, the CCC shall perform the capacity calculation for each bidding-zone border in both directions in accordance with the mathematical descriptions in Article 4 and Article 12. - 6.
+Where a CCR Hansa bidding-zone border has more than one interconnector, the cross-zonal capacity of those interconnectors shall be summed up to determine the full cross-zonal capacity of the CCR Hansa bidding-zone border. - 7.
+In case the capacity calculation cannot be performed by the CCR Hansa CCC, the fallback for capacity calculation in accordance with Article 18 applies. - 8.
+The CCC shall submit the results of the capacity calculation to the CCR Hansa TSOs for validation, following the principles described in Article 16. - 9.
+In accordance with CACM Regulation Articles 46 and 58, the CCC shall ensure that validated cross-zonal capacities and allocation constraints are provided to relevant NEMOs before the day-ahead and intraday firmness deadlines.

-Capacity Calculation Methodology for the Day-Ahead Time Frame
+CHAPTER 1 Capacity Calculation Methodology for the Day-Ahead Time Frame